Yliqiang/SeSyn-Net/README.md

 # SeSyn-Net
-+ This is the code implementation of article "Self-Supervised Human Pose based Multi-Camera Video Synchronization"
++ This is the code implementation of paper "Self-Supervised Human Pose based Multi-Camera Video Synchronization"
 + Contact: yinliqiang@tju.edu.cn.
 Any questions or discussions are welcomed!

 ## Environment